Founder & Visionary, Seeds to Inspire Foundation

-Jacque’s profound healing journey has resulted in shedding a remarkable 164 lbs.
-Through a Whole Plant Foods Lifestyle, meditation, yoga, and psycho-spiritual remediation, she arrested and reversed chronic diseases such as Type 2 Diabetes, Hypertension and GERD.
-Realizing the profound power we have over our own health, as well as the sovereignty she regained over her own body and well-being, Jacque is determined to bring her story and support to marginalized communities.
-Those challenged with health inequity and disparity are most at-risk for future pandemics and climate destabilization.
+Through a Whole Plant Foods Lifestyle, meditation, yoga, and psycho-spiritual remediation, she arrested and reversed her own chronic diseases — such as Type 2 Diabetes, Hypertension, and GERD — and shed 164 lbs.
+Realizing the profound power we have over our own health, as well as the autonomy she regained over her own body and well-being, Jacque is determined to bring her story and support to communities most at-risk for future pandemics and climate destabilization.

 My Vegan Story

 by Jacque Salomon

 I have been a Vegan my whole life and I didn’t know it.

 Veganism, to me, is a way of viewing the world.
 Another lens through which one filters ideas, perceptions, and understandings of the world.
 I was born into a culture and society of survival, scarcity, conflict, threat, and violence with some happy times and beautiful human connections sprinkled in and around the landscape of my life.

 It was always clear to me that I did not quite “accept” the world I was born into.
 I was not immune to its conditioning and intention for me, but just aware enough to feel the battle for health, life, and Truth deeply within my soul.

 I paid the price for this awareness.
 I was bullied, ridiculed, and isolated.
 All for not ever feeling comfortable pretending to be something I wasn’t.
 And when I tried, I was not very good at it, so I felt alone a lot.
 When one seeks to know deeply who they are and why it hurts so much to Be, we recognize that suffering in others.